kevinpgrant/website-template/README.md

 However if your site is hosted on a static webserver such as Cloudflare, simply add a file called \_headers to your project directory.

-The syntax for the headers document is
+The syntax for this \_headers document is

      [url]
        [name]: [value]